-Three C’s Support, a care provider located on Childers Street in Lewisham, has been downgraded to special measures after a shocking inspection by the Care Quality Commission (CQC) revealed dangerously poor care standards.
-Once rated as “good” in 2019, the latest report published on January 8 highlights catastrophic failures impacting vulnerable young people and adults with learning disabilities and mental health needs.
+Three C’s Support, a care provider based on Childers Street in Lewisham, has been downgraded from “good” to special measures after a shocking inspection by the Care Quality Commission (CQC) published on January 8.
+The report exposed serious failures in care delivery for vulnerable young people and adults with learning disabilities and mental health needs.

-The CQC report identifies significant breaches across five critical areas: personalised care, safeguarding, staffing, dignity and respect, and governance.
-Although Three C’s Support merged with Choice Support in April 2024, the issues outlined in the report have persisted for several years.
+The CQC identified major breaches in five critical areas: personalised care, safeguarding, staffing, dignity and respect, and governance.
+Despite the provider merging with Choice Support in April 2024, the issues highlighted have persisted for several years.

-Service users have experienced arbitrary restrictions and a lack of meaningful activities.
-Relatives have voiced concerns that staff “don’t seem to stay,” further affecting the continuity and quality of care.
+Service users have been let down by arbitrary restrictions and a lack of meaningful activities.
+Relatives of those in care expressed concerns that staff “don’t seem to stay,” indicating high turnover and instability in caregiving.

-The inspection also uncovered mixed cleanliness standards across the provider’s properties, with some environments posing serious health risks.
-Record-keeping was found to be sloppy, and poor collaboration with health and social care agencies has increased the risk of vulnerable clients being left without adequate support.
+The inspection also revealed mixed cleanliness standards across the provider’s properties, with some environments posing serious health risks.
+Record-keeping was found to be sloppy, and poor collaboration with health and social care agencies further endangered vulnerable clients.

 In response to the report, Three C’s Support has initiated a detailed improvement programme and voluntarily suspended services in one borough.
 However, critical safety and quality improvements have yet to be fully implemented.
-As a result, the CQC has placed the provider into special measures.
+As a result, the provider has been placed into special measures.

 The CQC stated, “Special measures provide a framework for enforcement and a strict timeframe to improve inadequate care.”
-This strong warning underscores the urgent need for action to protect some of London’s most vulnerable residents from harm.
+This verdict underscores the urgent need for action to protect some of London’s most vulnerable residents from harm.

 Originally published by UKNIP.